 SLEEP AID & ANXIETY RELIEF

-- Chamomile flowers: are high in an anti-oxidant called apigenin, which binds to benzodiazapine receptors in your brain, reducing anxiety and helping you sleep more easily.
+- Chamomile flowers: are high in an antioxidant called apigenin, which binds to benzodiazepine receptors in your brain, reducing anxiety and helping you sleep more easily.

 - Valerian root: contains valepotriates which relax muscle tissue and decrease anxiety.
 Amazingly, a randomized double-blind clinical trial showed the Valerian tablets (equivalent to 3gms dried herb) was as effective at treating insomnia as the powerful Valium type sedative Oxazepam (10mgs) but there were no morning after adverse effects with the Valerian as opposed to the Oxazepam.